BraedenKuether/C_Projects/Binary Search Trees/README.md

-Relevant code create by myself can be found in bst.c All other code was not written by myself.
+Relevant code create by myself can be found in bst.c, all other code was not written by myself.